MochiTarts/Find-Dining-The-Bridge/README.md

     - _finddiningutsc/prod_

 ```
-You can view latest image tags of docker images that were built and pushed by either the Github workflow or yourself
+You can view the latest image tags of docker images that were built and pushed by either the Github workflow or yourself
 ```